Azure/caf-terraform-landingzones/documentation/code_architecture/intro_architecture.md

 [Source here](https://github.com/aztfmod/blueprints)

 A blueprint is a reusable set of infrastructure components put together to deliver a service.
-In its structure, it calls a set of modules, and may call directly resources in order to stich components together.
+In its structure, it calls a set of modules, and may call resources directly in order to stitch components together.

 ![Blueprints](../../_pictures/code_architecture/blueprints.png)